Semidefinite programming relaxations for quantum correlations: Entanglement

 Once a quantum state is known to be entangled, a natural question is to quantify its entanglement; see e.g.~the review \citet{Plenio2005}.
 In the standard paradigm, where the parties can perform local operations assisted by classical communication (LOCC) and have access to asymptotically many copies of the state, it is natural to consider conversion rates between a given state and the maximally entangled state as quantifiers of entanglement.
 Two important quantifiers are the distillable entanglement, $E_D$, and the entanglement cost, $E_C$.

-The distillable entanglement addresses the largest rate, $R$, at which one can convert, by means of LOCC, a given bipartite state $\rho_{AB}$ into a $d$-dimensional maximally entangled state $\phi^+_d$ \cite{Bennett1996b};

-where $\|O\|_1=\tr \sqrt{O^\dagger O}$ is the trace norm and $\mathcal{L}$ is the set of LOCC operations.
-This is equivalent to asking how many copies of a maximally entangled qubit pair that can be extracted asymptotically from $\rho_{AB}$.
-While this definition may appear somewhat arbitrary, in the asymptotic setting many alternative definitions turn out to be equivalent to it \cite{Rains1999}.
+The distillable entanglement, $E_D$, addresses the largest rate, $R$, at which one can convert, by means of LOCC, a given bipartite state $\rho_{AB}$ into a $d$-dimensional maximally entangled state $\phi^+_d$ \cite{Bennett1996b}.
+This is equivalent to asking how many copies of a maximally entangled qubit pair can be extracted asymptotically from $\rho_{AB}$.
+While this definition may appear to be somewhat arbitrary, in the asymptotic setting many alternative definitions turn out to be equivalent to it \cite{Rains1999}.
+Therefore,